 To that end, she reiterates Janet’s points about using indigenous elements.
 “Partnering with Montage was easy,” she says, “ as we are philosophically aligned in many ways.
-While hospitality, service, and ‘casual elegance’ were priorities, so was connection with their guests.
+While hospitality, service, and ‘casual elegance’ were priorities, so was a connection with their guests.
 In planning, we agreed each Montage would be an expression of its unique environment.
 That begins with engagement with the local communities.
-Within the spa we expressed this message through natural elements and services reflecting the essence of the surrounding environment.
-For example in Laguna it’s the Pacific Ocean, in Deer Valley the mountains, in Beverly Hills the merged cultural influences of Spain and Persia.”
+Within the spa, we expressed this message through natural elements and services reflecting the essence of the surrounding environment.
+For example, in Laguna, it’s the Pacific Ocean, in Deer Valley the mountains, in Beverly Hills the merged cultural influences of Spain and Persia.”

 Future Plans for the Brand

 “I think you will see growth in a balance of beautiful coastal or mountain settings and major gateway cities such as New York, London, and Asian cities,” says Fuerstman, still emphasizing slow growth “where our brand makes sense.
 I’d rather be patient than put a Montage in a locale where it would not really fit just for the sake of growth.”